-You've concluded your website needs an update.
+You've determined your website needs an update.
 Taking the proper steps in planning and preparing for a redesign is crucial to make sure your investment is well spent.

 Building a Better Website